Weinberg Angle, Neutron Abundance in BBN, and Lifetime: Electroweak Theory Parameters

 \subsection{Weinberg angle}

-In some beyond standard model (BSM) theoretical models, the magnitude of the electro-weak symmetry breaking is predicted and thus the value of $s_\mathrm{W}$ is fixed.
-This is not the case in SM where $s_\mathrm{W}$ is a free parameter.
+In some beyond standard model (BSM) theoretical models, the magnitude of the electro-weak symmetry breaking is predicted and thus the value of $s^2_\mathrm{W}$ is fixed.
+This is not the case in SM, where $s^2_\mathrm{W}$ is a free parameter.
 The value may be associated with the lowest vacuum energy configuration.
-However such a theoretical determination awaits.
+However, such a theoretical determination awaits.

-The value of $s_\mathrm{W}$ controls the splitting in mass of the gauge Bosons $W,Z$ and yet it appears in the WI dominating charged current interactions mediated by $W$ only in beyond the tree level radiative corrections, see~\req{GFform1}.
-Given this situation we expect that any future dynamic theory determining the value of $s_\mathrm{W}$ by seeking the minimum of an effective action includes similar in magnitude effects of both charged and neutral currents contributions to the vacuum energy.
-At the time of writing, there is nothing in literature we could find that would offer evaluation of radiative corrections as the origin of the Weinberg angle and no reference could be found addressing the temperature dependence.
-The work which followed on the foundational in this context work of Coleman and Weinberg~\cite{Coleman:1973jx} appears to address unrelated question.
+The value of $s^2_\mathrm{W}$ controls the splitting in mass of the gauge Bosons $W,Z$ and yet it appears in the WI dominating charged current interactions mediated by $W$ only in beyond the tree level radiative corrections, see~\req{GFform1}.
+Given this situation we expect that any future dynamic theory determining the value of $s^2_\mathrm{W}$ by seeking the minimum of an effective action includes similar in magnitude effects of both charged and neutral currents contributions to the vacuum energy.
+At the time of writing, there is nothing in literature we could find that would offer evaluation of radiative corrections as the origin of the value of the Weinberg angle and no reference could be found addressing the temperature dependence.
+All work which followed the foundational in this context work of Coleman and Weinberg~\cite{Coleman:1973jx}, and the companion papers establishing finite-temperature symmetry behavior~\cite{Dolan:1974qd,Weinberg:1974hy}, appear to address unrelated questions.

-Since these questions are not yet addressed in the literature we advance intuitive arguments: Given the radiative dependence of $G_F$ on $s_W$, the minimum in effective potential as a function of $s_W$ obtained at radiative level could be governed by much lower energy scale compared to the usual in the SM.
-This is so seen the required radiative factors $\alpha^{2n}$.
-Therefore the value of the Weinberg angle and thus $G_F$ would be unusually sensitive to the environmental conditions including temperature, and external (strong) fields.
-Seen from another perspective: Symmetry breaking in quantum mechanics is predominantly a function of the environmental conditions.
-Elementary are Zeeman and Stark effect.
+Since these questions are not yet addressed in the literature we advance intuitive arguments: Given the radiative dependence of $G_\mathrm{F}$ on $s^2_\mathrm{W}$, the minimum in effective potential as a function of $s^2_\mathrm{W}$ obtained at radiative level could be governed by much lower energy scale compared to the usual in the SM.
+Seeing the required radiative factors $\alpha^{2n}$, this is so.
+Therefore the value of the Weinberg angle and thus $G_\mathrm{F}$ would be unusually sensitive to the environmental conditions including temperature, and external (strong) fields.
+Viewed from another perspective: Symmetry breaking in quantum mechanics is predominantly a function of the environmental conditions.
+Elementary examples of symmetry breaking in atomic physics by external fields are the Zeeman effect and the Stark effect.